charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [[Woodfall Primus]] (or [[Worldspine Wurm:Wurmple]], or [[Emrakul, the Aeons Torn:Emmy]], or whatever) is also unimpressive.
 It looks like it's only about six percent of games where we have 5 mana on T3, and a [[Through the Breach:Breach]] in hand, but no [[Primeval Titan]].

-[[Hour of Promise]], on the other hand, is a haymaker worth talking about.
+But [[Hour of Promise]] -- now *there's* a haymaker worth talking about.
 Number-wise, it falls just shy of [[Desperate Ritual]] in terms of doing something big on T3 -- and, unlike [[Desperate Ritual]], it's great for the deck's resiliency.
 It gives us four extra topdecks to finish off a stabilized Jund opponent, and four extra must-counter threats against Jeskai's limited number of counterspells.

 The problem with [[Hour of Promise]] is that it doesn't close out a game on its own.
 Tron, Affinity, and Burn don't care about our T3 [[Hour of Promise]] unless we follow it up with a T4 [[Primeval Titan]].

 ---

-It's clear that Matthias was onto something.
-In the first few turns, [[Oath of Nissa]] digs through our deck about as well as a [[Street Wraith:zero-mana cantrip]].
+**Some cantrips are better than others.** It's clear that Matthias was onto something with [[Oath of Nissa]].
+In the first few turns, [[Oath of Nissa:Oath]] digs through our deck about as well as a [[Street Wraith:zero-mana cantrip]].
 It's better than [[Ancient Stirrings]], which is in turn better than a vanilla [[Deadshot Minotaur:one-mana cantrip]]. [[Oath of Nissa:Oath]] falls just shy of [[Serum Visions]], the [top cantrip in Modern](https://www.mtggoldfish.com/format-staples/modern) (see table).

 [[Faithless Looting]] outperforms [[Oath of Nissa]], but probably not by enough.
 We're not able to use our graveyard as a resource, and we don't have many dead draws to filter through in the late game, so it matters a lot that [[Faithless Looting]] doesn't replace itself[^17].